Jiale6523/DS440-project/README.md

 Please follow the steps below to start
 1. Unzip the file Wine predict; the file is a bit large; please be patient.
-2. Check your Python version; if it is higher than 3.20, you need to set up Virtual Environments in Python 3.11.
+2. Check your Python version; if it is higher than 3.20, you need to set up Virtual Environments in Python 3.11. or lower.
 3. Install js.node componts.
 Check if you have a C++ compiler installed.
 If not, install one.
 4. Activate the backend
   cd .\backend\